btskinner/rworkshop/_modules/syntax.md

 [^5]: Full disclosure: all questions I asked when learning R.

+[^6]: R also supports arrays, which can take on more than two
+    dimensions.

-[^6]: For clarity, I’ll call them packages when talking about what is
+[^7]: For clarity, I’ll call them packages when talking about what is
     downloaded and libraries when discussing what is loaded into memory.
     Since the names are the same, it’s really a semantic difference.